chaseSpace/scrapy-redis/README.rst

 .. code-block:: python

   # Enables scheduling storing requests queue in redis.
-  SCHEDULER = "scrapy_redis.scheduler.Scheduler"
+  SCHEDULER = "scrapy_redis.scheduler.Scheduler"  （Default for scrapy-redis）
+  SCHEDULER = "scrapy_redis.scheduler_bloom.Scheduler" (BloomFilter)

   # Ensure all spiders share same duplicates filter through redis.
-  DUPEFILTER_CLASS = "scrapy_redis.dupefilter.RFPDupeFilter"
+  DUPEFILTER_CLASS = "scrapy_redis.dupefilter.RFPDupeFilter"  （Default for scrapy-redis）
+  DUPEFILTER_CLASS = "scrapy_redis.dupefilter_bloom.BloomDupeFilter"  (BloomFilter)
   # Default requests serializer is pickle, but it can be changed to any module
   # with loads and dumps functions.
 Note that pickle is not compatible between
   # python versions.